 The feedback we received has provided very useful information and will allow us to improve the proposal going forward.

-Construction is expected to begin April 2019.
+We are currently finalising detailed designs.
+Construction is expected to begin mid-2019.